 - Course objectives

-- Main objectives can be summarized as follows: - to understand basics of principles of information retrieval based on (XML) text processing and natural language understanding; - to understand principles and algorithms of NLP-based text preprocessing, text semantic filtering and classification, and web searching needed for textual information systems and digital library design.
+- Students will understand document preprocessing, indexing, and querying done on up to a web scale (as Google does);understand principles and algorithms of NLP-based text preprocessing, text semantic filtering and classification, and web searching needed for information systems and digital library design.

 - Boolean retrieval; The term vocabulary and postings lists